laurenra/plotly-practice-1/README.md

 ```shell
 python -m http.server
 ```
-The default port is 8000 so view it by going to localhost:8000 in a browser which will show a directory listing.
+The default port is 8000.
+View it by going to localhost:8000 in a browser, which will show a directory listing.
 You can click on the .html files to show them.
 If you want a different port, like 8888, just add the port number to the command like this:

 (Linux/Mac)
 ```shell